-For automotive, Firewire, and other high voltage applications, the LTC4098/LTC4098-1 provide Bat-Track control of an external LTC step-down switching regulator to maximize battery charger efficiency and minimize heat production.
+For automotive, firewire, and other high voltage applications, the LTC4098 provides Bat-Track control of an external LTC step-down switching regulator to maximize battery charger efficiency and minimize heat production.

 When power is available from both the USB and high voltage inputs, the high voltage input is prioritized and the USB input is automatically disabled.